bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/proxy.md

 ### A complete `traps` list example

-Now in order to create a complete sample `traps` list, for didactic purposes, we will try to proxify a *non-native* object that is particularly suited to this type of operation: the `docCookies` global object created by [the “little framework” published on the `document.cookie` page](https://developer.mozilla.org/en-US/docs/Web/API/Document/cookie/Simple_document.cookie_framework).
+Now in order to create a complete sample `traps` list, for didactic purposes, we will try to proxify a *non-native* object that is particularly suited to this type of operation: the `docCookies` global object created by [the "little framework” published on the `document.cookie` page](https://developer.mozilla.org/en-US/docs/Web/API/Document/cookie/Simple_document.cookie_framework).

     /*
       var docCookies = ... get the "docCookies" object here: